silviaolinger/Weather-Dashboard/README.md

 https://silviaolinger.github.io/Weather-Dashboard/

 ## Description
-A simple wheather application inwhich includes a search option, a list of cities, and a five-day forecast using API to retrive this data.
+A simple weather application iwhich includes a search option, a list of cities, and a five-day forecast using API to  this display data.
 ## User Story
 - AS A traveler
 - I WANT to see the weather outlook for multiple cities